-The Year 2019 is almost here and with as every year passes new digital trends emerge in the market.
+The Year 2019 is here and with as every year passes new digital trends emerge in the market.
 This is the nature of this ever changing world of e-commerce.
 It has been established that your businesses website is the reflection of your brand and its message.
 The presence of a sound and responsive website is no more an option, in fact it has become necessity.
 Now businesses do not have a choice because a poor quality website can discourage new clients and will produce zero conversions.

 Having a poor website design affects your business to a huge extent in a detrimental manner.
 Ironically and unfortunately, this is occurring with an alarming frequency.
 There are numerous mistakes that retailers make on a daily basis, majority of them are easily avoidable with an effective piece of planning.
 In 2019, your web design will either make or break your organization’s goal.
 It is not restricted to just the way it looks, but the way your website functions and the ease with which the visitors can navigate through your website.

 E-Commerce website development has become the showstopper out of all the current online trends.
 There is a massive market providing e-commerce solutions and these companies are facilitating their customer base by helping them achieve all of their marketing needs and goals.

 Top Design Flaws to Avoid in 2019

 Good web design is the fusion of form and function to create a memorable and lasting experience for your visitors.
 But there will be always be presence of websites that do not particularly practice the implementation of user friendly web design, therefore, causing businesses severe losses of money and reputation.
 Here are some of the top flaws in e-commerce design you should avoid in 2019.